borntofrappe/Local-Weather-App/README.md

 What follows is a semi-thorough description of the thought process behind the concoction of the *Local Weather App*.

-If you are just interested in result, check out this [pen](https://codepen.io/borntofrappe/full/MQaOJV) for a live demo.
+If you are just interested in results, check out this [pen](https://codepen.io/borntofrappe/full/MQaOJV) for a live demo.

 ---